Ha0Tang/AsymmetricGAN/README.md

 Once the dataset is ready.
 The result images can be generated using pretrained models.

-1. You can download a pretrained model (e.g. ntu_gesturegan_twocycle) with the following script:
+1. You can download a pretrained model (e.g. ntu_asymmetricgan) with the following script:

 ```
-bash ./scripts/download_gesturegan_model.sh ntu_gesturegan_twocycle
+bash ./scripts/download_gesturegan_model.sh ntu_asymmetricgan
 ```
 The pretrained model is saved at `./checkpoints/[type]_pretrained`.
 Check [here](https://github.com/Ha0Tang/GestureGAN/blob/master/scripts/download_gesturegan_model.sh) for all the available GestureGAN models.